 Read on for resources to help you build your personal quarantine plan.

-If you have a home in Canada, or if someone has offered you a place to stay, you may be able to spend the rest of your quarantine there after you have completed your initial stay in a government-sponsored hotel.
+If you have a home in Canada, or if someone has offered you a place to stay, you may be able to spend your quarantine there.
 For information on how to self-isolate in a home shared with others, please review the Government of Canada’s advice on How to Isolate at Home.

 If you do not have a place to safely quarantine, you will need to book a place to stay.
 Some options are set out below.

 UBC has a number of self-isolation packages that are available to VST students.
 If you choose one of UBC’s Self-Isolation Packages, you must identify yourself as a student at a UBC affiliate school.

 While UBC offers a number of self-isolation packages, the Walter Gage residence on UBC’s campus is providing a special deal for VST students that includes both food and housing (Reservations are available on a first-come first-serve basis while capacity lasts).
 Details:

 - Rate: $79 per day plus tax (student rate)